Hull note

-The Hull note, officially the Outline of Proposed Basis for Agreement Between the United States and Japan, was the final proposal delivered to the Empire of Japan by the United States before the attack on Pearl Harbor (December 7, 1941) and the Japanese declaration of war (seven and a half hours after the attack began).
+The Hull note, officially the Outline of Proposed Basis for Agreement Between the United States and Japan, was the final proposal delivered to the Empire of Japan by the United States before the attack on Pearl Harbor and the Japanese declaration of war.
 The note, delivered on November 26, 1941, is named for Secretary of State Cordell Hull (in office: 1933–1944).
 It was the diplomatic culmination of a series of events leading to the attack on Pearl Harbor.
 Notably, its text repeats previous American demands for Japan to withdraw from China and from French Indochina.
 No further American proposals were made before the attack on Pearl Harbor, as the US government had received intelligence that Japan was preparing an invasion of Thailand.

 Background

-The United States objected to the Second Sino-Japanese War and the occupation of the Manchuria area of China by Japanese troops and settlers.
-In protest, the United States sent support to the Nationalist government of Chiang Kai-shek, starting with the Lend-Lease Act.
+The United States objected to the Second Sino-Japanese War of 1937 onwards and to the occupation of the Manchuria area of China by Japanese troops and settlers (1931 onwards).
+In protest, the United States sent support to the Nationalist Chinese government of Chiang Kai-shek, starting with the Lend-Lease Act (enacted in March 1941).
 In July 1941, Japanese military units occupied southern French Indochina, violating a gentlemen's agreement.
 Japanese bombers quickly moved into bases in Saigon and Cambodia, from which they could attack British Malaya.
-As a result, the US government imposed trade sanctions on Japan, including the freezing of Japanese assets in the United States; this effectively created an embargo of oil exports, as Japan did not have the necessary currency with which to buy American oil.
+As a result, the US government, using the Export Control Act of 1940, joined Britain, China and the Netherlands in imposing trade sanctions on Japan, including the freezing of Japanese assets in the United States; this effectively created an embargo on oil exports from the U.S. to Japan, as Tokyo did not have the necessary currency with which to buy American oil.

-Dean Acheson, a senior US State Department official, was the key decision maker.
+Dean Acheson, a senior US State Department official, was the key decision-maker in this U.S. policy.
 He shifted American policy away from export restrictions and toward "full-blooded financial warfare against Japan".
-This financial freeze was described by Miller as "the most devastating American action against Japan".
+Edward S. Miller in Bankrupting the Enemy: The U.S. Financial Siege of Japan before Pearl Harbor characterises this financial freeze as "the most devastating American action against Japan".